dr-mushtaq/Medicine-Recommendation-System/ReadMe.md

 ## **Overview👋🛒**

-The VU Chatbot System is an advanced AI-powered virtual assistant designed to enhance user interaction and streamline information retrieval.
-Whether you're a student, educator, or developer, our chatbot provides intuitive and efficient solutions tailored to your needs.
+The Medicine Recommendation System is an advanced AI-powered virtual assistant designed to enhance patient care by providing accurate and personalized medicine suggestions.
+Whether you're a healthcare provider, pharmacist, or patient, our system offers intuitive and efficient solutions tailored to your medical needs.

 ## **Features👋🛒**